Boy Scouts will allow transgender children into programs

-The Boy Scouts of America says it will allow transgender children who identify as boys to enroll in its boys only programs.
+The Boy Scouts of America has announced it will allow transgender children who identify as boys to enroll in its boys only programs.

-The organization announced Monday that it had made the decision to base enrollment in boys only programs on the gender a child or parent lists on the application to become a scout.
-The organization had previously held a policy that relied on the gender listed on a child's birth certificate.
+The organization said Monday it made the decision to base enrollment in boys only programs on the gender a child or parent lists on the application to become a scout.
+The Boy Scouts had previously relied on the gender listed on a child's birth certificate.

 A spokeswoman for the organization says it made the decision based on states and communities changing how gender is defined.

-A transgender child in Secaucus, New Jersey, was asked late last year to leave his Scout troop after parents and leaders found out he is transgender.
+Kristie Maldonado says she had mixed emotions when a Boy Scouts official called to tell her about its decision.
+Maldonado's son, Joe, was asked to leave his New Jersey Scout troop last fall after parents and leaders found out he is transgender.

 Comments